 Barca’s financial clout was underlined by the fact that coach Pep Guardiola was able to start without Spanish World Cup-winners Xavi and David Villa as new signings Cesc Fabregas and Alexis Sanchez scored on their home debuts in the league.

+In the second half of Columbus' 6-2 defeat at Seattle on Saturday, Crew substitute Jeff Cunningham stepped up to the penalty spot and stroked home a penalty kick to reduce the deficit in a hopelessly one-sided affair.
 This particular strike – clinically placed to the opposite side of the diving Kasey Keller – wouldn't merit much in the way of scrutiny under normal circumstances.
 It lacked any aesthetic or tangible significance.
 It didn't inspire a revival or halt the unfolding horror show for any length of time.
 It just added another goal to the total of a team on the wrong side of a heavy defeat.
 It did, however, possess one characteristic that will rescue it from the scrap-heap of forgotten goals: it allowed Cunningham to displace Jaime Moreno from atop the league's career goalscoring chart.